 We are looking for enthusiastic, self-motivated individuals who thrive in a fast-paced challenging start-up research environment, and can interact well with others as part of a cohesive team.
-If you have a desire to make a significant impact in healthcare, and have the fortitude to work hard, you will succeed within this team.
+If you have a desire to make a significant impact in healthcare, and have the fortitude to work hard, we invite you to contact us concerning a position.

 Leo Wang, MD, Ph.
 D.